cj3kim/FileMover/README.md

 How to Use
 -----------

-Just put the text below in your .bash_profile file and it should work!
+Just put the text below in your .bash_profile file:

 > alias move_files='ruby path/to/FileMover/file_mover.rb'

 Then, type in 'move_files' in your command terminal.
+The program should start!

 Have fun!